This brief survey of the Bible will introduce you to the most essential book in the world.

 These chapter and verse divisions were not in the original writings.
 Consequently, the chapter divisions occurred in 1228.
 After that, the New Testament verses followed in 1551.

 It’s important to realize that all translations have the same chapters and verses.
 Furthermore, there are many reliable English translations, including:

 In addition, there is no specific sequence of biblical books.

 As a matter of fact, the current arrangement of the sixty-six books comes from the Latin Vulgate.
 This Latin translation of the Bible is from A.D.
 383–405.

 What is the Old Testament?

-The thirty-nine books of the Old Testament are sacred to both Jews and Christians.
-These were the Scriptures used by Jesus, the apostles, and the early Church.
+Explicitly these were the Scriptures used by Jesus, the apostles, and the early Church.

-How is the OT Organized?
+How is the O.T.
+Organized?

-The Hebrew Bible is divided into four parts:
+The Hebrew Bible has four parts:

 - Pentateuch (Genesis-Deuteronomy)